codemercs-com/io-warrior-linux/kernel_module/README.md

 # Patch for IO-Warrior100 kernel module

+## Update 01.02.2023
+**The bugfix was added to the stable kernel for 4.14, 4.19, 5.4, 5.10, 5.15 and 6.10. on 22.01.2023 by Greg Kroah-Hartman.**

-There is a bug in the kernel module for the IO-Warrior100 IO report size.
+~~There is a bug in the kernel module for the IO-Warrior100 IO report size.
 This bug make writing to the IO-Interface impossible.
 The included **iowarrior.c** includes the fix for this bug.
-You have to replace the iowarrior.c in the kernel sources and compile the iowarrior module.
+You have to replace the iowarrior.c in the kernel sources and compile the iowarrior module.~~

-The prefered solution: download the kernel sources and fix the bug for a specific kernel version by yourself for all latest in the iowarrior.c between the different versions and distributions.
+~~The prefered solution: download the kernel sources and fix the bug for a specific kernel version by yourself for all latest in the iowarrior.c between the different versions and distributions.~~

+## Fixing code by hand
 The *iowarrior.c* will be find in the kernel sources in **/drivers/usb/misc/**

-## Fixing code
 The bug will be found near line 817 in iowarrior.c.

 ```